|

 but since this brooch was heading to the west coast of Canada for an exhibition

 The "book" shape was to symbolize the use of new trees for paper, instead of recycling old paper.
+My small protest.

 |